The Period of Study: 585 BCE - 529 CE

 This course covers the first two periods, or roughly the first 500 years.

-The focus in this course is on the ancient philosophers themselves, not the scholarly literature about them, but I do sometimes quote from the work of the historian, Michael Frede (1940-2007).
-His work in my view is a good place to look for insight into the most general lines of thought that run through and unify the ancient philosophical tradition.
+This course is about the ancient philosophers, not the scholarly literature about them, but I do sometimes quote from the work of Michael Frede (1940-2007).
+In my view, his discussions are a good place to look for insight into the most general lines of thought that run through and unify much of the ancient philosophical tradition.

 The Period of Scholarship